QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     show_supertypes(typeof(f_x))

-There are also many functions that can use any ``AbstractArray``, such as ``diff``
+There are also many functions that can use any ``AbstractArray``, such as ``diff``.

 ..
-Would be nice to have this embedded, but no way to get the output trimmed
+Would be nice to have this embedded, but no way to get the output trimmed.

 .. code-block:: julia
     :class: no-execute